CruzMRamirez/VeinPros/wp-content/themes/html5blank-stable/README.md

 ### MEDIA WILL TAKE YOU TO ALL CONTENT(IMAGES, VIDEO) THAT IS INCLUDED WITHIN THE SITE.

+NOTE: For most of these chages you must be in /wp-admin/

 ### How to get to the Customize Menu
 --------